saifhaq/alma/README.md

 ## How to contribute:

 Contributions are welcome!
 If you have a new conversion option or feature you would like to add, so that the whole community can benefit, please open a pull request!
 We are always looking for new conversion options, and we are happy to help you get started with adding a new conversion option/feature!

+If adding new conversion options, please follow the naming conventions outlined in the [Naming Conventions](#naming-conventions) section.

-## Code Standards
+### Code Standards

 - **Black**: Ensures consistency following a strict subset of PEP 8.
 - **isort**: Organizes Python imports systematically.